jusahah/FingerporiRanker/README.md

 Fetches excellent Fingerpori comics from HS.fi and ranks them according Facebook like counts.

 **WARNING: Do not run and rerun this script over and over again.
-It will basically be a DDoS attack.**
+It will basically be a DoS attack.**

 By default the code contains *delay*-functionality which makes sure there is a small pause (about 5 secs) between two successive HTTP requests.